 “My work is concerned with the typology of the vessel.
 I create intimate, small-scale ceramic pieces that are functional, sculptural, or that blur these boundaries by having the capacity to exist in either state.
 Architecture, oppositional pairing, and intricacies of the natural environment inform many of my works.
 In my practice I am deeply involved in responding to the materials I work with.
 I am intrigued by the suggestions, distortions and transformations that unleash themselves in the ceramic process, and embrace the melding of them with my own trajectories.
 In this way my works are an intimate dialogue between, and expression of, the maker and the material itself.”
 Miranda La Fleur, 2016.

 La Fleur is an artist who works primarily in the field of ceramics.
 She has completed a BFA (Photography) at the National Art School in Sydney, Australia, as well as both studies and technical training in drawing, applied design and ceramics in Australia and the Netherlands.
 She was a finalist in the 30th Gold Coast International Ceramic Art Award (2016), was awarded a Sundaymorning@ekwc grant (NL) in 2015 to undertake a three-month artist’s residency at the internationally renowned European Ceramic Work Centre (EKWC) in the Netherlands, and was the recipient of the FONAS Scholarship in Photography at the National Art School in 1998.
-She currently works from a studio in Melbourne, Australia, which is generously supported by the City of Port Phillip.
+She currently works from a studio in Melbourne, Australia.

 To discuss the availability or purchase of works, commissions, or to contact the artist about her practice, please email: mirandalafleur(Replace this parenthesis with the @ sign)gmail.com